-The normally energized type has a mechanical service life of 1 million operations and the latch type 200,000 operations.
-The mechanical service life of the vacuum interrupters is 200,000 operations.
+The normally energized type has a mechanical service life of 2.5 million operations.
+The mechanical service life of the vacuum interrupters is 500,000 operations.

-For the components in Table 4, replacement or detailed inspection and cleaning are recommended after the indicated number of operations.
+For the components listed in Table 4, replacement or detailed inspection and cleaning are recommended after the indicated number of operations.

-Figure 13 - Wipe Measurement
+Figure 13 - Gap Measurement